All Episodes

 You're supporting a socialist.

-And it's funny, even if you pull up old tweets, say of Rick Wilson, who's now working with Steve Schmidt and others on the Lincoln project.
+And it's funny, even if you pull up old tweets, say Rick Wilson, who's now working with Steve Schmidt and others on the Lincoln Project, if you look at his old tweets about Joe Biden, I mean, they're completely 180 degrees, obviously, than what he's saying right now.

-But Sean, as I pointed out in my book, and to your point, they're not Republicans or conservatives.
+But, Sean, as I pointed out in my book, and to your point, they're not Republicans or conservatives.

 There is nothing conservative or Republican about these folks anymore.